 When you are in Weiner - Fisher, you'll notice that it is more blue-collar than most other communities in America.
 43.29% of Weiner - Fisher’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Weiner - Fisher is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Weiner - Fisher who work in office and administrative support (13.59%), farm management occupations (9.48%), and management occupations (8.53%).

-Weiner - Fisher is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Weiner - Fisher does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Weiner - Fisher is quite a bit lower than the national average among all cities of 21.84%: just 12.06% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Weiner - Fisher with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.06% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Weiner - Fisher in 2022 was $25,734, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $102,936 for a family of four.
 However, Weiner - Fisher contains both very wealthy and poor people as well.